-Regarding 2, with the ever-increasing miniaturization of semiconductors, there is more demand for improvements in product quality.
+Regarding 2. with the ever-increasing miniaturization of semiconductors. there is more demand for improvements in product quality.
 We are steadily strengthening our systems for quality assurance and supply chain systems to ensure even higher levels of quality in our high-purity solvents.

-Responding to semiconductor miniaturization needs to contribute to an advanced information-oriented society
+Responding to semiconductor miniaturization needs to contribute to an advanced information-oriented

 The development of 5G, AI, and IoT applications and progress in digital transformation (DX) are driving increased demand for higher performance semiconductors with microcircuitry.
 Semiconductors also help to improve the energy efficiency of electronic equipment.
-We are further improving our technological strengths to respond to the need for more semiconductor miniaturization and to support an advanced information-oriented society.
+We are further improving our technological strengths to respond to the need for more semiconductor miniaturization and to support an advanced information-oriented society

-Operating income (consolidated, hundred million yen) 38 25 13 2018 2019 2020 (fiscal year) Note: In the Business Strategy section, when calculating operating profit in results by business field, administrative expenses, etc., which are common to the entire company, are not allocated.
+Proportion of total Operating income operating profit lidated hundred million ven (2020) 2019 2018 2020 (fiscal year) Note: In the Business Strategy section, when calculating operating profit in results by